How to write a PR report?

 PR report framework

-A report is a fundamental part of your business.
+A report is a fundamental part of the PR industry.
 A well-researched and well-written PR report will help you make more insightful business decisions.
 It’s important to produce PR reports at timely intervals, so you always have an overview of your current situation.

 The type of reports depends on the target audience.
-Your manager or client needs a different type of PR report than the board of directors or investors.
+Managers or clients needs a different type of PR report than the board of directors or investors.

-You should prepare monthly PR reports for your direct supervisor or manager.
+You should prepare monthly public relations reports for your direct supervisor or manager.

 Monthly PR reports will give you a general overview of the current situation of your brand.
 You can examine the effects of your work on the spot and adjust your activities accordingly.
 You can also reallocate your resources to the plan that brings the desired results.

-Quarterly reports are an interesting read for your VP, CMO, or Senior director.
+Quarterly reports are an interesting read for your VP, CMO, or Senior PR professionals.

 If the monthly report is a test, then the quarterly PR report is your end score.
 Quarterly reports will help you defend your results.
 You will be able to pinpoint the correlation between the dollars spent on your PR campaign and specific business outcomes.
 Even if you engage in activities that didn’t directly link to sales, you can explain the benefits to the brand you manage.